-This would be a great introduction for an Adjunct Professor resume.
+This would be a great introduction for an Adjunct Professor’s resume.

-The professional profile is the opportunity to convey some of your key skills and use some academic buzzwords in a meaningful paragraph before you delve into your hard skills and professional background.
+The professional profile is the opportunity to convey some of your essential skills and use some academic buzzwords in a meaningful paragraph before you delve into your hard skills and professional background.

 Areas of Expertise – Examples

 This area of expertise section of your higher education resume should be littered with educational buzzwords/keywords that you find in the job posting.
-This is the place where you can insert relevant keywords and job competencies that the Applicant Tracking Systems will pick up instantly.
-Ensure that the characteristics you insert are applicable to your background and what the institute would be looking for in an applicant.
+This is where you can insert relevant keywords and job competencies that the Applicant Tracking Systems will pick up instantly.
+Ensure that the characteristics you insert apply to your background and what the institute would be looking for in an applicant.

-One resume writing tip in higher education is to come up with a bullet point list of 10-12 core competencies that highlight the areas of expertise.
-These strengths will communicate that you are knowledgeable of the particular teaching skills and areas needed to perform the particular job you wish to secure.
+One resume writing tip a university instructor might use is to develop a bullet point list of 10-12 core competencies that highlight the areas of expertise.
+These strengths will communicate that you know the particular teaching skills and areas needed to perform the particular job you wish to secure.

-Sample Areas of Strength to Include in a Higher Education Resume, include:
+Sample Areas of Strength to Include in Your Resume

 Student Connections, Real World Applications, Creative Problem Solving, Academic Policies, Classroom Management, Student Management Systems